Primexz/Primexz/README.md

 ### ❤️️ Thanks for being here!

 **Welcome to my Github profile.
-Most of my work is private but I have some exciting projects here aswell.
+Most of my work is private but I have some projects here aswell.
 Just scroll below. 😉**